emilk/egui/emigui/README.md

     * `ui: &Ui` `ui.add(...)` :)

 ### Global widget search
 Ability to do a search for any widget.
-The search works even for closed windows and foldables.
+The search works even for collapsed regions and closed windows and menus.
 This is implemented like this: while searching, all region are layed out and their add_content functions are run.
 If none of the contents matches the search, the layout is reverted and nothing is shown.
 So windows will get temporarily opened and run, but if the search is not a match in the window it is closed again.
 This means then when searching your whole GUI is being run, which may be a bit slower, but it would be a really awesome feature.